89 Sponsored Online Programs Available

-Earning a PhD: the perfect choice for my career goals?
+Attending PhD in Social Sciences Online Programs: the perfect choice for my career goals?

 Thinking about earning a social sciences PhD?
 Earning a doctorate degree is a very specific goal that may appeal to certain candidates – like those who hope to pursue a postsecondary political science teacher, sociologist, or clinical psychologist career path.
 Do your homework on your career area of choice to learn more about potential educational paths that may be required or recommended.
 For example, prospective postsecondary teachers may earn a master’s degree, but they may find they are not as competitive for teaching opportunities, compared to candidates who have earned a doctoral degree.
 And about 77% of sociologists say a doctoral degree was required for their current position. iv In that case, maybe pursuing an online PhD sociology is the perfect choice!

 Programs vary, so be sure to check with your school for details!